mhpi/hydrodl2/docs/adding_models_and_modules.md

 - The model file should only contain one model class.
 If you want to place multiple variants of your model in the same file, make sure to add a variant specification to your config and indicate with the `ver_name` flag when loading your model with `load_model()`.
 Otherwise, the first model listed in your file will be loaded by default.
-    - Unless changes between model variants are small, it would be encouraged to use a different file for each.
+    - Unless changes between model variants are small, it is encouraged to use a different file for each.